vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_mainloop_code.md

 Lastly, we are going to create a VkClearValue of a flashing blue color, and connect it to the info.

 The `vkCmdBeginRenderPass()` function will bind the framebuffers, clear the image, and put the images in the layout we specified when creating the renderpass.
-We can now start rendering commands... but we dont have anything to render yet. thats the chapter 2
+We can now start rendering commands... but we dont have anything to render yet.
+That will be on next chapter.

 We can now end the render pass, and also end the command buffer
 ```cpp